Calculable/spaced-repetition-notes/Swift/Networking/Networking mit Combine.textbundle/text.md

 - `map` dient hier dazu, nur die Response zu lesen und nicht den Response-Status.
 - Falls ein Error auftritt, wird einfach ein Default-Objekt zurückgegeben
 - Mit dem `sink` kann man beliebigen Code ausführen, wenn die Pipeline zu ende ist

+## Warum hat man das Set mit Requests gespeichert?

+> If you didn't store the `AnyCancellable` somewhere, the network request would be cancelled immediately, because the `AnyCancellable` returned by `sink(receiveValue:)` would be deallocated at the end of the function scope.

+> So, in summary, the `@State private var requests = Set<AnyCancellable>()` is needed to keep the network requests alive for the duration of the view's lifetime.

 ## Zusammenfassung
 - Was ist Combine